 As the coronavirus ("COVID-19") pandemic continues, we have continued to enforce many safety measures enacted to protect the health and well-being of our employees, customers, business partners, and their families.
-We have implemented and adjusted as necessary staggered in-office work hours for various staff to ensure we can maintain proper social distancing, we require face coverings in all indoor settings as well as when employees are unable to maintain proper distance while working outside, and we have enhanced our cleaning and disinfecting activities.
+While state and local mandates have been eased, we continue to encourage voluntary vaccinations and healthy practices such as hand washing, disinfecting, social distancing, and face coverings when necessary.
 We have been able to maintain our level of efficiency with the use of video conferencing and electronic data sharing platforms.
 We were informed that our builder customers also took precautionary measures to ensure the safety of their employees, customers, business partners, and their families.
 These measures varied by builder.
 As a result, some of our builder customers reported material net housing order declines in 2020.
 However, they are also reporting material increases in orders since the stay-at-home orders have been reduced.
 We had been expecting to accelerate deliveries of the remaining finished lots at Sky Ranch into fiscal 2020; however, because of the COVID-19 precautionary measures and stay-at-home orders, we delivered the remaining lots during the first quarter of fiscal 2021.
 These deliveries were still ahead of the original delivery dates set forth in our contracts with the home builders by nearly two years.
 The most dramatic impact on our operations has been the delay in inspections, the permit process and other activities requiring governmental agencies due to expansive work restrictions imposed on their operations.
 We expect COVID-19 to continue to play a role in potential delays related to the second filing at Sky Ranch due to rapidly changing governmental orders, city and country shutdowns, and public health concerns.
-Mainly, we have experienced delays in the permitting process through the county.
+Mainly, we have experienced delays in the permitting process through the county which has delayed the revenue recognition of the Phase two of the Sky Ranch development.